 There may be instances when a person’s blood pressure is low temporarily due to medication.
 And, sometimes, people can have low blood pressure naturally but this is no reason for concern in and of itself — although, in some instances, low blood pressure has been associated with depression.

-However, if a patient feels dizzy or like fainting and blood pressure is low, a doctor’s appointment is warranted.
+However, if a patient feels dizzy or feels like fainting and blood pressure is low, a doctor’s appointment is warranted.

 How to lower your blood pressure

-Although medication may be prescribed by a doctor in order to lower blood pressure, the safest course of action is to make long lasting lifestyle changes.
+Although medication may be prescribed by a doctor in order to lower blood pressure, the safest course of action is to make long-lasting lifestyle changes.

 Diet is extremely important in this context.
 First and foremost, patients suffering from hypertension should be mindful of their salt intake.
-In fact, you may want to cut it out entirely out of your diet.
+In fact, you may want to cut it out entirely from your diet.
 Just remember that most of the salt you eat is actually found in products that are already prepared, such as breakfast cereals, ready-made meals, and bread.
 Be sure to check the nutritional facts label on the products you select from the supermarket.